chenxingqiang/jax-ml/doc/developers/advanced_installation.rst

 Alternative compilers
 =====================

-The following command will build scikit-learn using your default C/C++ compiler.
+The following command will build jax-learn using your default C/C++ compiler.

 .. prompt:: bash $

     pip install --verbose --editable .

-If you want to build scikit-learn with another compiler handled by ``setuptools``, use the following command:
+If you want to build jax-learn with another compiler handled by ``setuptools``, use the following command:

 .. prompt:: bash $